logonlabs/logonlabs-php/README.md

 }
 ```
 #### Encrypt
-The PHP SDK has built in methods for encrypting strings using the AES encryption standard.
+The PHP SDK has built in methods for encrypting strings using AES encryption.
 Use a value for your encryption key that only your client will know how to decrypt
 ```php
 <?php
 use LogonLabs\IdPx\API\LogonClient as LogonClient;